Style location (Map Viewer Classic)

 Note:

-A new Map Viewer is now available.
-The new Map Viewer was previously available as a separate beta installation but is now available in the portal automatically.
-Open it from the app launcher to get started.
-To learn more, see the new Map Viewer help documentation.
+This topic includes information related to Map Viewer Classic.
+An enhanced map viewer is now available.
+Open Map Viewer from the app launcher to get started.
+To learn more, see the Map Viewer help documentation.

 Map Viewer Classic allows you to explore your data through a variety of smart mapping styles.
 When you use Change Style in Map Viewer Classic, the nature of your data determines the styling suggestions you see by default.
 Once you decide how you want to present the layer, you can make changes to its appearance that are immediately reflected on the map.
 With Map Viewer Classic, you have control over styling elements such as color ramps, line weights, transparency, and symbols.